apinf/docs/docs/organization/minutes/2017-03-14-team-self-reflection.md

 * "too much" communication, especially on RocketChat
 * RocketChat difficult to follow
 * Channel purposes unclear, too many channels to follow
-* a lot of discussion, but not necessarily actionable conclusions
+* a lot of discussions, but not necessarily actionable conclusions
 * How to involve and include remote team members: online, real-time discussions
 * Onboarding process
 * Knowledge management